mladron/CMS-Privacy/README.md

 # CMS-Privacy
-On the Privacy of the Count-Min Sketch
+On the Privacy of the Count-Min Sketch: Extracting the Top-K elements

 ## Description

+Estimating the frequency of elements in a data stream and identifying the elements that appear many times (heavy hitters) is needed in many applications such as traffic monitoring in networks, or popularity estimation in social media.
+The Count-Min Sketch (CMS) is probably one of the the most widely used algorithms for frequency estimation.
+This work considers the privacy of the CMS and presents an algorithm to extract the most frequent elements (top-K), and their estimate from a Count-Min sketch.
+This is possible for universes of a limited size, when the attacker has access to the sketch, its hash functions and the counters at a specific point of time.

-The goal of Count-Min Sketch privacy is to ...
-This code is used in the paper "On the Privacy of Count-Min Sketch" by Alfonso Sánchez-Macián, Pedro Reviriego, Jorge Martinez and ...
+This code is used in the paper "On the Privacy of Count-Min Sketch: Extracting the Top-K elements" by Alfonso Sánchez-Macián, Jorge Martínez, Pedro Reviriego, Shanshan Liu and Fabrizio Lombardi, that is in review in IEEE Transactions on Emerging Topics in Computing.

 ## Compilation
 This Visual Studio C++ project consists of 12 files including header files, source files and the main program.